Governance

 Environmental, Social and Governance

-Environment remains high on everyone’s agenda.
-The board is committed to minimising its impact on the environment and ensures that each of our sites provide a positive impact on their local environment.
-The product ranges of the Group have long been focused on long life reliability, reducing waste and recycling for our customers.
-Our manufacturing sites are modern with efficient heating and ventilation systems installed that assist to minimise the carbon footprint, whilst our machinery and processes do not require high energy inputs, thus our Co2 outputs are minimised.
-One of our manufacturing sites is certified under ISO 14001 and carbon neutral, whilst our second is actively working to achieve this.
+Environment.
+The board is committed to minimising its impact on the environment and ensuring that each of our sites provide a positive impact on their local environment.
+The product ranges of the Group have long been focused on long life reliability, which reduce waste and recycling for our customers.
+Our manufacturing sites are modern with efficient heating and ventilation systems installed that assist to minimise the carbon footprint, whilst our machinery and processes do not require overly high energy inputs, thus our Co2 outputs are minimised.
+One of our manufacturing sites is certified under ISO 14001 and carbon neutral, whilst our others are working towards and committed to achieving it.

-Governance is covered in the Corporate Governance section and remains a core value of the Group, both as an AIM listed entity, but as part of the DNA of our activities.
+Governance is outlined across our Annual Report and remains a core value of the Group, both as an AIM listed entity, but as part of the DNA of our activities.
 These areas have long been core to the Company.
 Additional areas of focus in recent years have included risks posed through digital and cyber channels.
-The Group maintains Cyber Essentials certification and contracts external IT support to ensure current and constant IT support, with monitoring and prevention paramount to the continuance of our business and safeguarding of our data, assets and those of our customers and employees.
+The Group maintains Cyber best practise and contracts external IT support to ensure current and constant IT support, with monitoring and prevention paramount to the continuance of our business and safeguarding of our data, assets and those of our customers and employees.

 Criminal Finances Act 2017 Policy